MrLast98/WakeBlock/README.md

 **Q - Your app is killing my battery life!
 WTF!**

 **A** - By itself, the app doesn't do anything even with the core mod installed.
 Keep WakeBlock whitelisted in every hybernation app (like greenify) but the basic Android Optimization.
 If the battery drain has increased, double check what you blocked, that might be the reason!

-**Q - I just updated and it doesn't see the Core Mod!**

-**A** - It's a known bug.
-Check if the app kept all permission (Both _Root privileges_ and _Storage permission_) and simply reboot your phone.
-It will magically start to see it again! **SIDE NOTE:** you don't need to reinstall the Core Mod every time you update the app!

 **Q - How can I MANUALLY uninstall the app/coremod?**